clarkfitzg/ctf/examples_of_ctf_vs_csv/divergenceFromW3.md

 5,Pokemon Red/Pokemon Blue,GB,1996,31.37
 ```
 ## Example CTF
-The CSV file would be repsented in CTF by a directory named `vgsales` and would contain files for each column like this (only the first five rows are shown).
+The CSV file would be repsented in CTF by a directory named `vgsales` and would contain files for each column like this.

 `Rank.txt` contains
 ```